ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why honesty scares people.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why performance is valued more than substance.

 ---